BlackDice/scent/readme.md

 ### Actions in the field

-Before we jump into real game mechanics, let's introduce piece of puzzle called Action.
-Many games are built upon some kind of events happening in time.
+Before we jump into real game mechanics, let's introduce piece of puzzle called Action.  generally  are built upon some kind of events happening in time.
 Usually they are based on user interaction or  generated based on some rules (eg. moving npc character, starting rain...).

 #### Defining action type

 Each action type has to be named to be easily identifiable.
-This can be also used for multiplayer game purposes of transmitting actions across network.
+This can be also used for multi-player game purposes of transmitting actions across network.
+However the type of variable is not enforced and you might even use object as identifier.

 	aMove = Action 'move'